 The community of GPBC is a group of imperfect people who have received undeserved and lavish amounts of grace, peace and hope from God.
 In turn, His love compels us to reach out with compassion and available resources to those in need around us.

-Below you will find a list of organizations that members of our church community invest their time and energy along with contact information if you would like to join them.
+Below you will find a list of some of the organizations that members of our church community invest their time and energy along with contact information, if you would like to join them.